Source code

 (None, &CustomDeclarationValue::CSSWideKeyword(CSSWideKeyword::Initial)) => {

-// The initial value of a custom property is the same as it
+// guaranteed-invalid initial value is the same as it

 // not existing in the map.